-- reduced its planned capital expenditures and reduced operating expenditures for the remainder of 2020 and 2021 (including by postponing projects deemed non-critical to the Company's operations); - terminated its share repurchase program; - as of July 2, 2020, issued or entered into approximately \$10.0 billion (\$3.0 billion through June 30, 2020) in secured notes, secured term loan facilities and new aircraft financings, including the MileagePlus Financing; - raised approximately \$1.1 billion in cash proceeds in an underwritten public offering of UAL common stock; - entered into an equity distribution agreement relating to the issuance and sale, from time to time, of up to 28 million shares of UAL common stock; - borrowed, on July 2, 2020, \$1.0 billion under the \$2.0 billion revolving credit facility of the Revolving Credit Agreement; - entered into an agreement to finance certain aircraft currently subject to purchase agreements through a sale and leaseback transaction; - elected to defer the payment of \$78 million in payroll taxes incurred through June 30, 2020, as provided by the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), until 2021 and 2022; - temporarily grounded certain of its mainline fleet; and - taken a number of actions to reduce employee-related costs, including, among other items, the Company's Chief Executive Officer and President waived 100% of their respective base salaries through 2020, other officers temporarily waived a portion of their base salaries, the Company's nonemployee directors waived 100% of their cash compensation for the second and third quarters of 2020, the Company suspended merit salary increases and implemented a temporary four-day work week for management and administrative employees and the Company offered voluntary unpaid leaves of absence.
+- reduced its planned capital expenditures and reduced operating expenditures for the remainder of 2020 and 2021 (including by postponing projects deemed non-critical to the Company's operations); - · terminated its share repurchase program; - issued approximately \$10.2 billion in secured notes, secured term loan facilities and new aircraft financings; - borrowed \$1.0 billion under the \$2.0 billion revolving credit facility of the Revolving Credit Agreement; - raised approximately \$1.1 billion in cash proceeds in an underwritten public offering of UAL common stock; - entered into an equity distribution agreement relating to the issuance and sale, from time to time, of up to 28 million shares of UAL common stock: - entered into agreements to finance certain aircraft currently subject to purchase agreements through sale and leaseback transactions; - elected to defer the payment of \$140 million in payroll taxes incurred through September 30, 2020, as provided by the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), until 2021 and 2022; - temporarily grounded certain of its mainline fleet; and - taken a number of actions to reduce employee-related costs, including, among other items, the Company's Chief Executive Officer and President waived 100% of their respective base salaries through 2020, other officers temporarily waived a portion of their base salaries, the Company's nonemployee directors waived 100% of their cash compensation for the second and third quarters of 2020, the Company suspended merit salary increases for 2020 and implemented a temporary four-day work week for management and administrative employees and the Company offered voluntary unpaid leaves of absence.

-On April 20, 2020, United entered into the PSP Agreement with the U.S. Treasury Department, providing the Company with total funding of approximately \$5.0 billion pursuant to the Payroll Support Program under the CARES Act.
-As of June 30, 2020, the Company received approximately \$4.5 billion of the expected \$5.0 billion through the Payroll Support Program under the CARES Act.
-The approximately \$500 million remaining balance is expected to be received by the end of July 2020.
-The Company also submitted an application to the Loan Program under the CARES Act, pursuant to which the Company expects to have the ability, through March 26, 2021, to borrow up to approximately \$4.5 billion from the U.S. Treasury Department for a term of up to five years.
+On April 20, 2020, United entered into the PSP Agreement with Treasury, providing the Company with total funding of approximately \$5.1 billion pursuant to the Payroll Support Program under the CARES Act.
+As of September 30, 2020, the Company has received the full amount of the \$5.1 billion through the Payroll Support Program under the CARES Act.